dogatekin/Project/README.md

 - Start cleaning the data if necessary.

 Week 2 (Nov 18):
-- Determine visualization format.
+- Finish cleaning and exploration.
 - Create semantically meaningful features.
-- If needed, update the plan in a reasonable way depending on the findings from the
+- If needed, update the plan in a reasonable way depending on the findings from the exploration stage.

 Week 3 (Nov 25):
-- Comment and debug our code.
+- Comment and debug the code.
 - Firmly establish new goals before next milestone.

-# Questions for TAa
+# Questions for TAs
-Add here some questions you have for us, in general or project-specific.
+- Is it too big of a task to extract interpretable visual features (color, luminance, etc.) from the images ourselves?